Gatreh/aws2-docker/README.md

     # Put imagedefinitions.json in the artifact zip file
     - imagedefinitions.json
 ```
+6. df
+7. f
+8. u

+Try to keep to a naming scheme like <project-name><service-type> and descriptive.
 # AWS 2 - Skalbar Dockermiljö
 ### Index
 1. [Inledning](#inledning)